cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

   - For the 1 column, any Excel Date format is valid, but it must be in Excel Date format.
   - If 3 columns are required, please set the column indices in the `dateArrays` field of the `HistoricalHouse45UtilitiesAgent` class.
 - Contents do not need to start at the first sheet or second row.
 This can be set in the `HistoricalHouse45UtilitiesAgent` class.
 - All numeric data are return as `Double.class` or `Date.class` in Java at the moment.
+- The agent can only process one workbook at a time.
+Please do not put more than one workbook for processing.

 #### 1.2 KG and RDB Endpoint access file
 Access to a KG SPARQL database and RDB (PostgreSQL) endpoint from the host machine is required.